samuelgfeller/quizlet-audio-converter/readme.md

 so the program first downloads the learn-set site HTML.
 Then it extracts the links to the audio files and downloads them.

+**Note: this project last was used in 2021 and might probably require some adjustments to work with the current Quizlet website.**

 Silences are created and then the audio is concatenated using [ffmpeg demuxer](https://trac.ffmpeg.org/wiki/Concatenate#demuxer).